afoote31/afoote31.github.io/_posts/2026-07-10-Comparing-Leads.md

 - Who wins
 - Win probabilities, conditional on lead and time remaining for different sports
 - Line charts are interesting, might want to explore resampling to get estimates of variability
+- Acknowledge that estimating win probabilities is very difficult so this is only a rough estimate (cite Wyner paper)
+- Goal is to compare roughly, and introducing tons of conditioning or strata makes those comparisons less meaningful

 ### Soccer